IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 #### Veganism

+These are some quotes related to veganism.
+Veganism is an ethical philosophy that rejects the [commodity status of animals](https://www.abolitionistapproach.com/about/the-six-principles-of-the-abolitionist-approach-to-animal-rights/){:target="_blank"}.
+The gravity of the situation can not be overstated because each year, [trillions](https://ourworldindata.org/grapher/wild-caught-fish){:target="_blank"} of sentient animals are needlessly tortured and killed.

 >“Our study [<a href="https://en.wikipedia.org/wiki/China%E2%80%93Cornell%E2%80%93Oxford_Project" target="_blank">China–Cornell–Oxford Project</a>: The Most Comprehensive Study of Nutrition Ever Conducted] suggests that **the closer one approaches a total plant food diet, the greater the health benefit**. … It turns out that animal protein, when consumed, exhibits a variety of undesirable health effects.
 Whether it is the immune system, various enzyme systems, the uptake of carcinogens into the cells, or hormonal activities, animal protein generally only causes mischief.
 High fat intake still can be a problem, and we ought not to be consuming such high-fat diets.
 But I suggest that animal protein is more problematic in this whole diet/disease relationship than is total fat.”

 ― <a href="https://en.wikipedia.org/wiki/T._Colin_Campbell" target="_blank">T. Colin Campbell</a><span style="color:Chartreuse">(biochemist who specializes in the effect of nutrition on long-term health)</span>